• Skip to primary navigation

 • Sturdy greens such as kale silverbeet or colourful chard

-• Fennel salads, the slightly licorice flavour of the fennel really compliments the slight almond flavour of the cherries.
+• In fennel salads, the slight licorice flavour of the fennel really compliments the slight almond flavour of the cherries.

-• Bitter leaf salads such as radicchio, endive or Whitlof, the sweetness of the cherry vinaigrette will combat their bitter flavour.
+• In bitter leaf salads such as radicchio, endive or Whitlof, the sweetness of the cherry vinaigrette will combat their bitter flavour.

 • Great with pear/apple and arugula/rocket salad.
-Cherry dressing is great combined with the peppery greens and fruit - just magic.
+The cherry dressing is great combined with the peppery greens and fruit - just magic.

-• Use it on a cherry caprese salad, a stunning alternative to the classic flavours of a traditional capresee salad.
+• Use it on a cherry Caprese salad, a stunning alternative to the classic flavours of a traditional Caprese salad.

-• Quinoa and wild rice salads, I love how this vibrant dressing will slightly colour the grains to a pretty pink colour.
-If you toss in some fresh herbs such as mint or basil, and some crunchy nuts such as pistachios or almonds you are going to love it even more.
+• In quinoa and wild rice salads, I love how this vibrant dressing will slightly colour the grains to pretty pink colour.
+If you toss in some fresh herbs, such as mint or basil and some crunchy nuts, such as pistachios or almonds, you will love it even more.

 • Drizzle it over some steamed broccolini or green beans for bright festive colour.